Fuyuzora/Better_OTAF/README.md

 # Better_OTAF
-A better "Open Terminal at Folder" extension for MacOS
+Behaves like "Open in Terminal" on Linux.
+Use in substitute for MacOS's default "Open Terminal at Folder" which doesn't make sense.